migalabs/eth-client-hw-analysis/README.md

 1. Copy `Caddyfile.sample` into `Caddyfile`
 2. You may configure some credentials if needed.
+3. Copy `prometheus-template.yml` into `prometheus.yml` (prometheus folder).
+You may comment all the scrapes as this prometheus will be a server receiving the data.
-3. Run `docker-compose up -d prometheus victoriametrics caddy`
+4. Run `docker-compose up -d prometheus victoriametrics caddy`
-4. You may now use `http://user:password@yourIP/promhttp/api/v1/write` and `http://user:password@yourIP/victoria/api/v1/write` as remote write
+5. You may now use `http://user:password@yourIP/promhttp/api/v1/write` and `http://user:password@yourIP/victoria/api/v1/write` as remote write

 ### Clients